 During this period of self-administered PrEP, participants will be asked to take pills only from the EDM device/case.
-The EDM cases electronically transmit the date and time of all case openings to a central server, which is then distributed to the interviewers conducting the weekly phone-based assessments of pill-taking and risk behavior.
-To assess pill-taking, the EDM-collected data will serve as a prompt for interviewers to guery participants.
+The EDM cases electronically transmit the date and time of all case openings to a central server, which is then distributed to the interviewers conducting the weekly telephone-based assessments of pilltaking and risk behavior.
+To assess pill-taking, the EDM-collected data will serve as a prompt for interviewers to query participants.
 For each case opening, the participant will be asked to describe what happened (number of pills loaded or dispensed (which could be zero if the case was opened with no release of tablets) and what happened with each dispensed tablet (taken or not taken; time/day of consumption if taken).
 After assessing the outcomes associated with each documented case-opening, participants will be asked if they had any additional pill-events that were not discussed to capture pills that were consumed but not dispensed from the EDM case.
-Pill-taking assessment will be followed by assessment of risk events (day/time and type of event) using a timeline followback approach, when needed or when time intervals assessed extend beyond one week of the information needed with a reasonable degree of accuracy.
-Recent work suggests that shorter recall intervals produce more accurate reports of risk behavior,57 while daily telephone based (as well as electronic diary and web-based diary) assessments have a well demonstrated history.
-58-61 To balance potential sensitization with need for accurate recall, a weekly schedule of phone-based interviews will provide the main vehicle for collection of time and type of sexual events, as well as determination of outcomes for each EDM recorded device opening.
-Phone interviewers will be trained in neutral assessment approaches, with careful messaging to participants at each call providing permission statements and normalization of reporting "risk" events and missed pills to reduce self-presentation bias.
-Additionally, interviewers will be trained in timeline follow-back (TLFB) techniques for participants who have difficulty in recalling events and for use when the assessment interval has for whatever reason extended beyond approximately the past week.
-The TLFB approach is well supported in the literature for providing accurate reports of risk behavior.
-62 To assist participants in recall, sexual behavior journals and small diary cards will be created for the purposes of the current research and offered to participants for use, although are not required.
+Pill-taking assessment will be followed by assessment of risk events (day/time and type of event) using a timeline followback approach, when needed or when time intervals assessed extend beyond one week.

+Because the current assessment of adherence to PrEP regimens requires the collection of highly specific sexual and pill-taking behaviors (e.g., time of sex events and times of pill-taking), retrospective recall of events and pill-taking in traditional one-month or three-month intervals is likely to prohibit the collection of the information needed with a reasonable degree of accuracy.
+Recent work suggests that shorter recall intervals produce more accurate reports of risk behavior, 62 while daily telephone based (as well as electronic diary and web-based diary) assessments have a well demonstrated history.
+63-66 To balance potential sensitization with need for accurate recall, a weekly schedule of telephone-based interviews will provide the main vehicle for collection of time and type of sexual events, as well as determination of outcomes for each EDM recorded device opening.
+Telephone interviewers will be trained in neutral assessment approaches, with careful messaging to participants at each call providing permission statements and normalization of reporting "risk" events and missed pills to reduce self-presentation bias.
+Additionally, interviewers will be trained in techniques for participants who have difficulty in recalling events and for use when the assessment interval has for whatever reason extended beyond approximately the past week.
+To assist participants in recall, items such as sexual behavior journals and small diary cards will be created for the purposes of the current research and offered to participants for use, although they are not required.
 Participants opting to use these memory aids will be asked to use them when conversing with the interviewer on weekly calls.
-To minimize self-presentation bias, recording tools (journals or diary cards) are specific to risk behavior.
-We will also develop separate recording cards for recall of outcomes of opening the pill-container (e.g., when more than one pill or no pills are dispensed, and approximate consumption times of pills dispensed at one time and taken at another time) that will similarly be made available, but are not required.